GetPageSpeed/nginx-extras-docs/docs/lua/websocket.md

     These objects can be created using
     [ngx.ssl.parse_pem_priv_key](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/ssl.md#parse_pem_priv_key)
     function provided by lua-resty-core.

+* `host`

+    Specifies the value of the `Host` header sent in the handshake request.
+If not provided, the `Host` header will be derived from the hostname/address and port in the connection URI.

+* `server_name`

+    Specifies the server name (SNI) to use when performing the TLS handshake with the server.
+If not provided, the `host` value or the `<host/addr>:<port>` from the connection URI will be used.

+* `key`

+    Specifies the value of the `Sec-WebSocket-Key` header in the handshake request.
+The value should be a base64-encoded, 16 byte string conforming to the client handshake requirements of the [WebSocket RFC](https://datatracker.ietf.org/doc/html/rfc6455#section-4.1).
+If not provided, a key is randomly generated.

 The SSL connection mode (`wss://`) requires at least `ngx_lua` 0.9.11 or OpenResty 1.7.4.1.